agentmorris/MegaDetector/megadetector.md

 Overall, experiments suggest that the MD1000 training set is substantially similar to the MDv5 training set (e.g., running MDv5 on the MD1000 validation set yields results that are similar to MDv5 running on its own validation set).

 MD1000 was also pre-trained on output from MDv5 (only using locations from LILA that are <i>not</i> in the MDv5 validation split).
 As much as I'd like to think this pre-training allowed the model to retain some information about data I didn't have the ability to explicitly train on, that wasn't really the point, and this probably resulted in little or no information transferred to the final MD1000 models; this was more like a warmup phase that was helpful in reducing the total <i>calendar</i> time for training (i.e., I could keep working on data while the models were getting to a better-than-default starting point).
 I don't include that pre-training when I refer to the training data size.

+## I'm partying like it's 2019, and I want to run MDv4

+This section is mostly notes to self.
+MDv4 is no longer officially supported and is no longer part of the standard test suite, so YMMV, but in general, it still works.

+After installing the MegaDetector Python package, install TensorFlow with:

+`pip install tensorflow[and-cuda]`

+Notes:

+* If you are on Windows and you have a GPU, you will likely have to use WSL, since TensorFlow stopped supporting GPUs on native Windows a while ago.
+* Installing the TensorFlow version of CUDA into your Python environment will likely break support for PyTorch, so I recommend creating a separate Python environment for this.
+For example, I typically have environments called `megadetector` and `megadetector-with-tf`.